What is Auger?

 Finally, Auger generates ensembles, combinations of underlying algorithms, to improve the algorithm even further.
 Ensembles are usually used in the final stages of optimizing model performance, often combining the best underlying algorithms.

 Auger continues to add more algorithms, especially deep learning approaches as new techniques emerge.

-feature elimination (based on distribution of the data)
+- feature elimination (based on the distribution of the data)

 Runtime Prediction Service